MichlF/project-MoreCaptureMoreSuppression/README.md

 ## Data and analysis repository

-This respository contains the data and analyses script of Failing, & Theeuwes (2019):  *More capture, more suppression: distractor suppression due to statistical regularities is determined by the magnitude of attentional capture* \
+This respository contains the data and analysis scripts of Failing, & Theeuwes (2019):  *More capture, more suppression: distractor suppression due to statistical regularities is determined by the magnitude of attentional capture* \
 (see also https://osf.io/wnfbj/)

 ---